Max Simonet: Background

 In 2007, Simonet graduated from Sonoma Valley High School.
 Simonet attended Hampshire College in Massachusetts.
 He later moved to New York, attempted stand-up comedy, and became a graphic artist for satirical news agency The Onion.

 Career

 Simonet co-created and hosted the American internet series FishCenter Live alongside Dave Bonawits, Andrew Choe, Matt Harrigan, and Christina 'Tina' Loranger, which streamed live weekdays on Adult Swim's website from 2014 to 2020.
 Simonet also developed Daytime Fighting League and co-hosted Bloodfeast with Bonawits for the website.
 Simonet co-created the 2017 television series Tender Touches, an animated spin-off of Bloodfeast, with Dave Bonawits and Lauren Payne, also voicing the main character Steve.
 Simonet also created Gēmusetto for Adult Swim, which premiered as the network's 2019 April Fools prank.
 In the series, Simonet voices the main character Makasu.
 In 2020, Simonet co-hosted the Adult Swim Podcast with Matt Harrigan.
 In May 2022, Max began posting Gilbert Garfield videos on YouTube.
 He left Adult Swim in October 2022.
+In 2024 he began streaming on Twitch.tv under the username Rat Cousin.